moez-baksi/EindProject/REPORT.md

 - ControlActivity: This activity is to explain the user how to play the game and select a region, where the user wanna play its game.
   - onCreate(), this function also sets up the adapter for the spinner and its elements.
-  - goStart(), this function checks what the user selected, and starts up the MapsActivity, giving via intent.putExtra the seleccted game mode.
+  - goStart(), this function checks what the user selected, and starts up the MapsActivity, giving via intent.putExtra the selected game mode.

 - MapsActivity: This activity is the activity which is responsible for the whole game, it contains a map fragment, a stop button, a center button, a chronometer, a remaining count and a hint.
-  - onCreate(), this function prepares map asynconyous, gets the mode from the intent, sets up the mode specific variables and prepares the hardcoded cities.
+  - onCreate(), this function prepares map asynchronous, gets the mode from the intent, sets up the mode specific variables and prepares the hardcoded cities.
   - onMapReady(), this function is called when the Map is prepared.
-Here the mapstyles are edited, specific gestures are disabled and the camerea is moved.
+Here the mapstyles are edited, specific gestures are disabled and the camera is moved.
 Thereby are the CameraMoveListener, CameraBounds and onGroundOverlayclick listeners set up.
 Afterwards the right amount of pokemon are requested from the pokemon API.
 Thereafter it also calls a function to start up the chronometer.
   - setOverlay(), this function sets up a overlay on the map, which is clickable and only visible if the user is zoomed enough on the map.
 Thereby is this function also responsible downloading the image (using picasso) provided by the pokemon API.
 The hint is also updated and the remaining count of the pokemon.
   - If the user is finished, the ScoreActivity is started, providing the score using an itent.
   - setCenter(), this function sets up the camera, which will be centered based on which region the user selected.